opensearch-project/asynchronous-search/README.md

 ### Debugging

-Sometimes it is useful to attach a debugger to either the Opensearch cluster or the integ tests to see what's going on.
+Sometimes it is useful to attach a debugger to either the OpenSearch cluster or the integ tests to see what's going on.
 When running unit tests, hit **Debug** from the IDE's gutter to debug the tests.
-For the Opensearch cluster or the integ tests, first, make sure start a debugger listening on port `5005`.
+For the OpenSearch cluster or the integ tests, first, make sure start a debugger listening on port `5005`.

 To debug the server code, run: